 - August 2nd, 2015: Nearly a year after the CAS petition, NHTSA says there's no need to investigate FCA vehicles for stalling engines.

-- September 20th, 2015: Chrysler agreed to settle the Dodge and Jeep TIPM lawsuit from November, 2013.
+- September 20th, 2015: Chrysler agreed to settle the Dodge and Jeep TIPM lawsuit from November of 2013.